Worst Christmas Songs

 ‘Do They Know It’s Christmas?’

-Over the past 30 years, 'Do They Know It's Christmas?' has raised millions for charity, and it's still a staple of holiday radio playlists.
-But it's kind of a wretched song.
-It's flimsily written, with brief verses stumbling into the sing-songy choruses.
-It's also incredibly condescending, as a parade of rich, white British musicians over-sing in an effort to make themselves feel better about snorting coke and drinking wine while people on the other side of the world starve to death.
-"There won't be snow in Africa this Christmas," they sing.
+Since its release, “Do They Know It’s Christmas?” has raised millions for charity, and it’s still a staple of holiday radio playlists.
+But it’s kind of a wretched song.
+It’s flimsily written, with brief verses stumbling into the sing-songy choruses.
+It’s also incredibly condescending, as a parade of rich, white British musicians over-sing in an effort to make themselves feel better about snorting coke and drinking wine while people on the other side of the world starve to death.
+“There won’t be snow in Africa this Christmas,” they sing.
 And for this the poor and hungry deserve our pity?

-We can all agree that Bon Jovi are a poor man's Bruce Springsteen, and they're just following in a rock legend's footsteps with their own watered-down version of Jersey escapist rock.
+We can all agree that Bon Jovi are a poor man’s Bruce Springsteen, and they’re just following in a rock legend’s footsteps with their own watered-down version of Jersey escapist rock.
 Right?
-That somewhat explains their cover of Clarence Carter's 'Back Door Santa,' which came out two years after the Boss' Otis Redding holiday cover.
-Bon Jovi's cover is ill-advised from the start -- from the synth riff to Jon Bon Jovi's subtle-as-a-sledgehammer vocal.
+That somewhat explains their cover of Clarence Carter’s “Back Door Santa,” which came out on the same album as the Boss’ cover of Otis Redding’s “Merry Christmas, Baby.”
+Bon Jovi’s cover is ill-advised from the start — from the synth riff to Jon Bon Jovi‘s subtle-as-a-sledgehammer vocal.
 Every single member of the group deserves coal in his stocking.